AlexandraH-code/ms4-bookishnook/README.md

 #### Test - View/Show Orders
 #### Test - Update Order Details
 ### Automated Testing

+**Test Style & Docstrings**
+All tests have short, descriptive docstrings (in English) that explain the purpose and most important assertions.
+The focus is on critical flows (cart → checkout → webhook → email), access/authorization, validation, and UI rendering.

+**Coverage**
+Total coverage ~93% (checkout ~88%, backoffice ~89%).
+Deliberately excluded are parts that require external network calls (Stripe) in production mode — these are tested via “debug/dev path” and mocking for idempotence and error handling.

+The Coverage report can be found here (open the file in a browser): /docs/coverage_report/index.html

+---

 ## 11. Bugs And Problems
 [Back To The Top](#table-of-contents)